Dallas Work Injury Doctors for Construction Workers In Texas

 - Diagnostic testing.
 The first step in properly treating any health issue is a good diagnosis.
 Our clinic has the experience and resources necessary to figuring out the root cause of your pain and suffering.
 Our diagnostic testing proves especially helpful as a second opinion after accidents or injuries.

 - Acute care.
-Some injuries occur after one, isolated incident or accident and require corresponding medical care.
+Some health issues occur after one, isolated incident or accident and require corresponding medical care.
 Acute care includes immediate, active and short-term care to get you back to good health.
-A wide number of injuries can be treated with acute care, including back injuries, head injuries, broken bones, sprains, and many more.
+A wide number of injuries can be treated with acute care, including back and head injuries, broken bones, sprains, and many more.

 - Chronic pain program.
 The most telling sign of an apparent injury is pain, and it can be a debilitating force to those who experience it.
 Our chronic pain programs will get to the root cause of your pain in order to stop it, allowing you to enjoy your professional and personal life.